atinfo/awesome-test-automation/javascript-test-automation.md

 * [Sinon.JS](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.
 No dependencies, works with any unit testing framework.
 * [JSMockito](http://jsmockito.org/) - JsMockito is a JavaScript stub/mock framework heavily inspired by java's Mockito.
+* [apimocker](https://github.com/gstroup/apimocker) - This is a node.js module to run a simple http server, which can serve up mock service responses.
+Responses can be JSON or XML to simulate REST or SOAP services.

 ## Code analysis
 * [HintJS](http://jshint.com/) - Community driving js code analysis tool supported by twitter, facebook, wiki, jquery, mozilla, yahoo and others.